Jul 19, 2024

 The big question is: how to implement value-based care (VBC)?
 VBC brings new contract types and reimbursement rules.
 It demands tech investments.
 Providers must also change how they practice medicine.
 All these changes need time, effort, and resources.

 Digiteum is here to help.
-We’ll share five strategies to implement value-based healthcare drawing from our experience in healthcare software development services.
+We’ll share five strategies to implement value-based healthcare drawing from our experience in medical software development.
 These tips, along with real-life value-based care solutions, will make the transition smoother and easier for you.

 What is VBC healthcare?